DeloitteOptimalReality/GraphQLClient.jl/README.md

 #  Dict{String, Any}("name" => "Australia")
 ```

-Or we can query with the query string directly using either a normal `String` or the `gql` [non-standard string literal](https://docs.julialang.org/en/v1/manual/strings/#non-standard-string-literals):
+Or we can query with the query string directly using either a normal `String` or the `gql` [non-standard string literal](https://docs.julialang.org/en/v1/manual/strings/#non-standard-string-literals) which also performs some validation of the string:

 ```julia
 query_string = gql"""